 - See a pelvic floor physiotherapist to have your abdominal wall assessed as well as your pelvic floor.
 The key to healing the abdominal wall is a pelvic floor that is working synergistically as part of the inner core unit.

 - Move in varied ways.
 Restricting movement for fear of making it worse is not ideal.
 Move with awareness and find ways to move that does not contribute to doming or an inability to manage the pressure.

 - Wrap the pelvis/belly postpartum.
 By providing temporary external support to the pelvis and abdomen in the early weeks postpartum it helps support the muscles that are hindered in their ability to contribute to control.
 Internal support is re-trained with the use of restorative exercises.

 - Don't Panic.
-The internet has done great things for increasing awareness about diastasis recti but it has also contributed to a lot of fear.
-Many people (myself included) have gaps that are larger than 1-2 fingers and are completely functional and not limited in movement.
+The internet has contributed to a lot of fear.
+Many people have gaps that are larger than 1-2 fingers and are completely functional and not limited in movement.

-- Don't Practice Static Front Loaded Positions in Pregnancy.
-When the abdominal wall is under stretch and strain as the pregnancy progresses, I advise women to avoid static front loaded positions like plank and bird dog.
-They place further load on the connective tissue and are not functional - meaning, you don't need to be able to plank and do bird dog in labour so why train in that position in pregnancy?
+- Don't Practice Static Front-Loaded Positions in Pregnancy.
+When the abdominal wall is under stretch and strain as the pregnancy progresses, it is advisable women avoid static front-loaded positions like plank and bird dog.
+They place further load on the connective tissue and are not functional.
 Dynamically loading the abdominal wall such as doing a deadlift is much more effective and trains you for putting your baby into a crib and picking up a car set.